Creston Valley Thunder Cats

-The Creston Valley Thunder Cats are a junior 'B' ice hockey team based in Creston, British Columbia, Canada.
+The Creston Valley Thunder Cats are a Junior ice hockey team based in Creston, British Columbia.
 They are members of the Eddie Mountain Division of the Kootenay Conference of the Kootenay International Junior Hockey League (KIJHL).
-The Thunder Cats play their home games at Johnny Bucyk Arena.
-Kelly Everett is the team's president, Bill Rotheisler is the general manager and coach.
+They play their home games at the Johnny Bucyk Arena.

-The Thunder Cats joined the KIJHL in 2000 as an expansion team, after they played junior 'A' in the RMJHL from 1992-99.
+The team played in the Rocky Mountain Junior Hockey League as the Creston Thunder from 1992–1999 before joining the KIJHL in 2000 as an expansion team.

-The Creston Valley Thunder Cats were named hosts of the 2017 Cyclone Taylor Cup, being the first time that the Creston Valley hosted the Junior B Provincial Championships.